|

 After a mile the track lost its pavement but that’s how it should be!

-down from the Horseshoe according to our booklet; but with a certain
+come down from the Horseshoe according to our booklet; but with a

-castles here”, I proposed another option.
-“You go and visit castles with
+castles here?
+I proposed another option.
+“You go and visit castles

-choice.
-They Welsh beaches are sandy, like in Holland, but there are also
+same choice.
+They Welsh beaches are sandy, like in Holland, but there

 Lovely Wales.